ProactiveProgrammers/structured-types-starter/README.md

   - `python perform-apply-to-each.py`: use a higher-order function for lists
 - Confirm that the programs are producing the expected output
 - Explain why the programs produce the output that they do
+- As you are modifying your GitHub repository make sure to commit frequently
+- You should write commit messages that clearly explain how you are changing your repository
 - Use a `docker run` command for your operating system to run GatorGrader
 - Provide all of the required responses in the `writing/reflection.md` file